temporalio/documentation/docs/python/how-to-use-signals-in-python.md

 ---

 Use the `@workflow.signal` decorator to define a method as a Signal.
-Temporal queries should never mutate anything in the workflow
+Signals should never mutate anything in the workflow

 ```python
 @workflow.signal